10 things to do in Quilotoa

 6) Toachi River Canyon Viewpoint

-The Toachi River Canyon is a ravine approximately 30 km (18.6 miles) long, through which the Toachi River flows alongside the Quilotoa road.
+The Toachi River Canyon is a ravine approximately 30 km (18.6 miles) long through which the Toachi River flows and which is located near Quilotoa.
 The Toachi Canyon viewpoint offers a wonderful view of the Andean landscape of Ecuador.

 8) Tigua Craft Workshop

-A visit to the artistic space of the Tigua community (a town near Quilotoa) is another enriching and entertaining activity, as you can appreciate handcrafted pieces (inspired by pre-Columbian culture and Andean mythological worldview) such as masks, accessories, and paintings that are on display and for sale.
+A visit to the artistic space of the Tigua community (a village near Quilotoa) is another enriching and entertaining activity, as you can appreciate handcrafted pieces inspired by pre-Columbian culture and Andean mythological worldview such as masks, accessories and paintings that are on exhibition and for sale.

-A must-see for travelers and tourists who love art.
+A must-see for travelers and tourists who love native-local art.

 9) Visit Zumbahua Town